 He writes and translates for EMI Classics, Naxos, Brilliant, and has been invited on several occasions to BBC radio programs such as In tune and The Choir.
 He has compiled a top selling CD for the National Gallery in London (The Sacred made Art) and, as a recording producer, he has worked with the Musikene School in San Sebastian and has released the world premiere recording of Juan José, an opera by Pablo Sorozábal.
 He has worked alongside artists like Harry Christophers and Joyce DiDonato in masterclasses, and is Patricia Petibon´s language coach in her latest CD for Deutsche Grammophon.
 Carlos has been a member of the Iberian and Latin American Music Society (ILAMS).

 Ricardo Gosalbo coordinator

 Ricardo Gosalbo is a Spanish-French collaborative pianist, musical director and researcher.
-He works as a vocal coach at Trinity Laban Conservatoire of Music and Dance and the Guildhall School of Music and Drama, where he currently works as a Spanish music coach.
-A devoted champion of Spanish and Hispano-American music, Ricardo combines his duties as artistic coordinator of the Hispanic Music Series in London with his doctoral research on 19th-century Spanish Art Song.
+He works as a vocal coach at Trinity Laban Conservatoire of Music and Dance and the Guildhall School of Music and Drama, where he works as Spanish music tutor and staff accompanist.
+A devoted champion of Spanish and Hispano-American music, Ricardo combines his duties as artistic director of the Hispanic Music Series with his doctoral research on 19th-century Spanish Art Song.